csahil100/DevOps-Project-for-ShopEasy-Ecommerce-Platform/Readme.md

 ---

-**Question**: Handovers can be tricky, especially when transitioning from a development team to an operational one.
-How did you manage this for "ShopEasy"?

-**Answer**:

-Handovers, especially in a complex project like "ShopEasy", indeed required careful planning and coordination.
-Here's how we ensured a smooth transition:

 1. **Stakeholder Involvement**: We involved all key stakeholders early on – from development, operations, support, and even business units.
 This early involvement ensured that everyone was aligned and familiar with the project.